Aftabbs/Aftabbs/README.md

 # Hi there 👋

 I'm @Aftab,
-- 👀 I work on Machine Learning,Statistics,NLP,Deep Learning,EDA.
+- 👀 I specialize in Machine Learning, Statistics, NLP, Deep Learning, AWS, and Generative AI, driving comprehensive data analysis and solutions.
 - 📫 How to reach me   <a href="https://www.linkedin.com/in/mohammed-aftab-bs-526b7a257/"> <img src="https://cdn2.iconfinder.com/data/icons/metro-uinvert-dock/256/Linked_in_alt.png" width="30" height="30"></a>

 <a href="https://github.com/antonkomarev/github-profile-views-counter">
     <img src="https://komarev.com/ghpvc/?username=Aftabbs&style=for-the-badge">
 </a>

-I'm a Data Science Practitioner with a passion for exploring and analyzing data.
-I have experience with Python, R, SQL, EDA, Statistics, Machine Learning, Visualization (Tableau, PowerBI), Natural Language Processing,Deep Learning and Git.
-I'm always eager to learn and grow as a data scientist, and I'm excited about the possibilities of using data to solve real-world problems.
+With learning expertise in Python, R, SQL, EDA, Statistics, Machine Learning, Visualization , Natural Language Processing, and Deep Learning, I specialize in exploring and analyzing data to create meaningful insights.
+My experience extends to utilizing AWS for cloud computing, leveraging LLMs (Large Language Models) for advanced natural language processing tasks, and applying Generative AI for innovative data solutions.
+I am committed to leveraging cutting-edge AI technologies to develop impactful solutions and address real-world challenges.
+Continuously learning and adopting new technologies, I strive to stay at the forefront of data-driven innovation.

 ## Portfolio
 <a href="https://aftabdatascienceportfolio.netlify.app/">Portfolio</a>